easymorph/server-cmd/README.md

 Project 'sample.morph' is running.
 ```

 ### Files

 #### Browse files
-This command shows the contents of a folder.
+This command shows the contents of the specified folder.

 ```
 ems-cmd browse http://192.168.100.200:6330 -space Default -location "\folder 2"